-The Congressional Research Service (CRS) works exclusively for the United States Congress, providing policy and legal analysts to committees and Members of both the House and Senate, regardless of party affiliation.
+ABOUT US: The Congressional Research Service (CRS) works exclusively for the United States Congress, providing policy and legal analysis to committees and Members of both the House and Senate, regardless of party affiliation.
 As a legislative branch agency within the Library of Congress, CRS has been a valued and respected resource on Capitol Hill for more than a century.

 CRS is well-known for analysis that is authoritative, confidential, objective and nonpartisan.
 Its highest priority is to ensure that Congress has 24/7 access to the nation’s best thinking.

 RESPONSIBILITIES & PROJECTS: This summer, CRS is seeking an intern for the Resources, Science and Industry Division.
 The intern would join the Environmental Policy Section.
 The intern selected will assist by performing research in support of analysts’ work to serve Congress on analysis of various environmental policy issues, which may include climate change, nuclear waste, air pollution, water quality, appropriations for environmental cleanup and enforcement.
 Critical analytical skills along with excel spreadsheet expertise, precise writing, careful organizational skills and attention to detail are required.

 REMOTE WORK ENVIRONMENT: CRS staff is currently working remotely.
 The Library of Congress and CRS will be coordinating programming for all summer interns.